 Of course, these facts go a long way toward explaining differing campaign strategies.
 On one hand, Rudy Giuliani all but skipped the primaries and caucuses held thus far, pinning his hopes on finishing first in the Sunshine State and using that victory as a launching pad into delegate-rich Super (Duper) Tuesday.
 If he wins, thereby tallying all 57 delegates available, the former New York mayor is right back in the thick of the Republican race.
 If not, his campaign is it serious jeopardy.
 Mike Huckabee, on the other hand, has redeployed his limited staff and advertising dollars to other states where he has a better chance to win delegates, regardless of whether he finishes first in those states.

 Locally, I cast my advance ballot for Huckabee on the way to work this morning.
-The Clarke County Board of Elections had 558 people submit absentee ballots, either
+The Clarke County Board of Elections had 558 people submit absentee ballots, either in person or via the mail.

 By the way, if my information is correct, Republican caucuses are currently going on in Hawaii, beginning on 25 January and running through 07 February.
 Five time zones to the east, GOP Caucuses in Maine extend from 01 through 03 February.